achmelev/lilac/docs/web/markdowns/reference.markdown

 Besides of [java identifiers](https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.8) in a special case of directly referencing a class or interface so called **binary identifiers** may be used.
-The syntax of a binary identifier is as defined [in the JVM specification](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.2.1), however with a slight difference - in order for the assembler to be able to distinguish java identifiers and binary identifiers a binary identifier may start with a slash an must always contain one.
+The syntax of a binary identifier is as defined [in the JVM specification](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.2.1), however with a slight difference - in order for the assembler to be able to distinguish java identifiers and binary identifiers a binary identifier must always contain a slash and so may start with one.

 Here are some examples of a valid Java assembler binary identifier: